 Around 3,000 women are diagnosed with cervical cancer in UK each year.
 Cervical cancer is the most common cancer in women aged 35 and under.

-Offered free on the NHS (unlike many countries around the world) to women aged 25-64, regular cervical screening provides a high degree of protection against developing cervical cancer.
+Unlike many other countries around the world, it is offered for free to women aged 25-64 on the NHS.
+Regular cervical screening provides a high degree of protection against developing cervical cancer.
 Up to 75% of cervical cancers can be prevented from developing through early detection and treatment.

 Shockingly, 1 in 7 mothers said they do not feel it is their role or duty to educate their daughter about gynaecological health, with the youngest generation of mums being the most reticent – just over a quarter (27%) agreed it was not their role to educate their daughters.

 If these mothers don’t believe they should educate their daughters about gynaecological health, are they looking after their own sexual health

 Research by Jo’s Cervical Cancer Trust and Gransnet found that 32% of women over 50 don’t think cervical smears are part of maintaining their health, with 22% believing they don’t need to have them regularly.
 It’s not just older women avoiding their smear test either.

 In the last 10 years, the number of 25-29 year old women diagnosed with cervical cancer has soared by 59.2%.

 Last year alone, one million women failed to turn up for their smear tests.
 One in five women missed screening with uptake falling below 78% for the first time in 20 years.
 Among those aged 25–29, uptake fell to 66.3%.

 1 in 3 women have delayed or not attended their appointment with an average delay of 26 months, and even more worryingly 1 in 10 women have put off having a smear test for over 5 years.